T1taniumF0rge-Industries-Inc/Software/Programs.md

 8 -> [Happy New Year 2024! (happy new year 2024!!.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/happy%20new%20year%202024!!.py) No room for explaining.
 Happy New Year 2024!

+9 -> [Battle Ships (battleships.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/battleships.py) You're at a war with your friend, and must knock down his ships to win!

+10 -> [Connect 4 (connect4.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/connect4.py) Connect 4: Get 4 pieces horizontally, vertically or diagonally.
+Note that the UI may not be the nicest...

+11 -> [Rock Paper Scissors - Okmeque1 Edition (rps-okmeque1_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-okmeque1_edition.py) The Okmeque1 Edition of Rock Paper Scissors, which includes 6 items, and built quite clunkily.
+See it for yourself.

+12 -> [Rock Paper Scissors - Compact Edition (rps-compact_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-compact_edition.py) This version was a retake on the Okmeque1 Edition, and is much more compact and less prone to failure (I hope)

+13 -> [Rock Paper Scissors - Class Edition (rps-class_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-class_edition.py) This version uses Classes...which is hopefully a better way of coding stuff...

+14 -> [Not 1 Game (not 1.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/not%201.py) This game makes you gamble, in the sense that do you want to stop and have a guarantee of points, or continue and lose everything?
+I can't explain it, really, run the program, it will explain it for you...

+15 -> [DOS Replica in a Virtual Machine System (dos.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/dos.py) A better DOS replica, built inside the Windows Virtual Machine system, although I don't think I coded the VM properly...

 ### [Utilities:](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Utilities)

 1 -> [iPCMD - Intelligent Python Command Prompt (iPCMD.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Utilities/iPCMD.py) A command prompt replica with some modified functions.
 Works perfectly. *Tech Tip:* Use it if the Command Prompt on your PC is blocked or unusable!